department-of-veterans-affairs/va.gov-team/products/health-care/foreign-medical-program/10-7959f-1/research/users/research-report.md

-* Will users understand the content on the 10-7959f-1 digital form?
+* Will ers understand the content on the 10-7959f-1 digital form?
-    * Are there any sections in the content of this form that Veterans find confusing?
+    * Are there any sections in the content of this form that Veterans find confing?
     * Is there anywhere where additional content could provide clarity for Veterans?
-* What are major pain points users encounter with the 10-7959f-1 digital form or with the FMP?
+* What are major pain points ers encounter with the 10-7959f-1 digital form or with the FMP?
     * What are the opportunities to improve the form flow?
     * What are the opportunities to improve individual components?
-*  What are major pain points users encounter with the FMP?
+*  What are major pain points ers encounter with the FMP?

 ## **Methodology**